Taxus baccata: Habitat and ecology

 The yew's richest central European populations are in Swiss yew-beech woodlands, on cool, steep marl slopes up to 1400 m in elevation in the Jura Mountains and Alpine foothills.
-In England it grows best in steep slopes of the chalk downs, forming extensive stands invading the grassland outside the beech woods.
+In the UK it grows best on steep slopes of the chalk downs, forming extensive stands invading the grassland outside the beech woods.
 In more continental climates of Europe it fares better in mixed forests of both coniferous and mixed broadleaf-conifer composition.
 Under its evergreen shade, no other plants can grow.

 The species prefers steep rocky calcareous slopes.
 It rarely develops beyond saplings on acid soil when under a forest canopy, but is tolerant of soil pH when planted by humans, such as their traditional placement in churchyards and cemeteries, where some of the largest and oldest trees in northwestern Europe are found.
 It grows well in well-drained soils, tolerating nearly any soil type, typically humus and base-rich soils, but also on rendzina and sand soils given adequate moisture.
 They can survive temporary flooding and moderate droughts.
 Roots can penetrate extremely compressed soils, such as on rocky terrain and vertical cliff faces.
 It normally appears individually or in small groups within the understory, but forms stands throughout its range, such as in sheltered calcareous sites.
 It is extremely shade-tolerant, with the widest temperature range for photosynthesis among European trees, able to photosynthesize in winter after deciduous trees have shed their leaves.
 It can grow under partial canopies of beech and other deciduous broad-leafed trees, though it only grows into large trees without such shade.

 The arils are eaten by birds, which disperse the hard seeds undamaged in their droppings.
 Although they contain toxins, the kernels are extracted and eaten by some birds, such as hawfinches, greenfinches, and great tits.